Sharion2023/coders-rise/README.md

 Access the application in your web browser at http://localhost:8081

-/* Grayson Cummins contributed to branches for backend */ /*Sharion Cranston contributed to branch for frontend form*/ /*Andy Haag contributed to branch for backend/
+Grayson Cummins contributed to backend Sharee Thompson contributed to both frontend and backend.